2013 NASCAR Sprint Cup Series: Round 36: Ford EcoBoost 400

 Matt Kenseth won his third pole of the year, with third-place in points Kevin Harvick starting sixth and points-leader Jimmie Johnson starting seventh.
-Kenseth had the dominate car for most of the race, leading a race high 144 laps.
+Kenseth had the dominant car for most of the race, leading a race high 144 laps.
 Later, after a restart with 74 laps remaining, Kenseth restarted in sixth and Johnson lines up behind him in eighth.
 Jeff Gordon restarted in fourth and spun his tires, causing an accordion effect that involved Johnson, Kenseth, Mark Martin, and others.
 Most of the damage was minimal, and Kenseth made his way up to finish second behind his teammate Denny Hamlin, who won his first race of the year.
 Harvick led eight laps to finished tenth and claim third in the points.
 Johnson, although he led no laps, finished in ninth place to win his sixth career championship by 19 points over Kenseth.